-- A new or freshly cleaned cloth must always be used to wipe surfaces that come into contact with ready-to-eat food. - Outside tables etc must be cleaned using cloths designated for these tasks only (and are not to be used for other cleaning). - A re-usable cloth must be be identified, (e.g. by its colour) with a type of cleaning activity to prevent crosscontamination (e.g. a cloth used in the toilet can't be used in a food preparation area).
+- A new or freshly cleaned cloth is always used to wipe surfaces that come into contact with ready-to-eat food. - A re-usable cloth can be identified, (e.g. by its colour) with a type of cleaning activity to prevent cross-contamination (e.g. a cloth used in the toilet can't be used in a food preparation area).